abhisarxverma/TypeTalk/README.md

 # TypeTalk

 TypeTalk is a little something I made *while still learning web development* using just **HTML, CSS, and JavaScript**.
-It's simple, it’s honest, and it was built to scratch a personal itch.
+It's simple, and it was built to scratch a personal itch.

 I’m an introverted programmer—and talking in random voice channels on Discord or in meetings can be awkward (and, let’s be real, mildly terrifying).
-So I made this: a way to “talk” without actually... talking.
-Just type, hit enter, and your message will be spoken out loud into any online call.
+So I made this: Typetalk is nothing more than just a simplified interface to manage talking by typing.
+You just have to download a simple tool to redirect your system's generated sound to it's own mic, and Typetalk is there for all other configurations like customizing voice, managing recently spoken texts, saving texts.
+Just magically start talkin in online calls by typing.

 ### [Try TypeTalk Live Webapp](http://typetalk.netlify.app)